brightsun123/Loan-Calculator/README.md

 # Loan/Credit Calculator

-Python program that performs calculations for leanrs
+Python program that performs calculations
 ```
 - Using the Argparse and Sys module
 - Command Line Arguments